trinodb/trino/presto-docs/src/main/sphinx/admin/properties-logging.rst

 * **Type:** ``string``
 * **Default value:** ``var/log/server.log``

-The path to the log file used by Presto.
-The path is relative to the data directory, configured by the launcher script as detailed in :ref:`running_presto`.
+The path to the log file used by Trino.
+The path is relative to the data directory, configured by the launcher script as detailed in :ref:`running_trino`.

 ``log.max-history``
 ^^^^^^^^^^^^^^^^^^^